urbanspr1nter/urbanspr1nter/README.md

 ## Hi there 👋

-I'm currently a Software Developer working on UI at **Netflix**.
+I'm currently a Senior Software Engineer working at **Netflix**.

-Presently, I work on JavaScript-based rich text editors for the web browser. 📝

 I have also been a **full-stack** and **backend developer** at various points in my career.
 Some of the work I've done included:
+* Focusing on memory and performance for Netflix TV applications
 * Main author of the Microsoft Teams web message composition experiences
 * Writing front-end JavaScript apps within an extensible messaging app platform
 * Designing integrations and dashboards on the web.